edoski/bostarter/docs/DB-PRJ-REPORT.md

 - page to define and insert for one of his projects (he selects from checkbox) a new profile with custom name and competenze with required level

-## maybe rewards.php page in navbar which displays all the rewards a user has collected
+## create finanziamenti.php page in navbar which displays all the finanziamenti a user has done and display associated rewards

 ## maybe add sp_skill_curriculum_update (to update his livello_effettivo)